Tochukz/Amazon-S3-Cookbook/README.md

 * [Sample Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-sample-templates.html)

 ## Chapter 5: Distributing Your Contents via CloudFront
-Amazon _CloudFront_ CDN is a content delivery service that is used to speed up the distribution of your static and dynamic content, for example, _.html_, _.css_, _.php_, image filed and streaming media to the end users.
-CloudFront delivers your content stored in origin servers such as Amazon S3 bucket or web servers through global network data centers called edge locations all over the world.
+Amazon _CloudFront_ CDN is a content delivery service that is used to speed up the distribution of your static and dynamic content, for example, _.html_, _.css_, _.php_, image files and streaming media to the end users.
+CloudFront delivers your content stored in origin servers such as Amazon S3 bucket or web servers through global network data centres called edge locations all over the world.
 All you need to do is create a CloudFront distribution to define your origin server, cache behavior settings, and distribution settings, and store your content in the origin server, so that CloudFront distributes the configuration to CloudFront edge locations and adds the cache in the edge locations.

 __Step to configure a CloudFront distribution on the Amazon S3 bucket__
 1. Create a S3 bucket